 Here's what I'm trying to say:

 Privacy advocates who criticize Facebook argue that the company's treatment of privacy is symptomatic of the broader problem of privacy online: which is, that most people are unaware of the fact that their own personal data is being communicated either to other users or to advertisers without their prior consent.
 This is one of the main concerns of the CIPPC report.
 On the other side of the discussion are those people who argue that, through their participation in sites like Facebook, users voluntarily agree to loosen the reins on their personal information.
 This is seen as perfectly alright by companies like Facebook and highly problematic for privacy advocates.
+This is usually how the media coverage of online issues plays out, which has the effect of reproducing the two straw men of media studies -- the manipulative capabilities of media coupled with laissez faire approaches to privacy allowing for the increased publicity of private life.
+When those things are placed in the context of younger users, we have a veritable holy trinity of media-related moral panics.

 Clearly the company should be more upfront about the way it uses people’s data – and ensuring more transparency over that data seems like a laudable initiative.